SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/03-sea-streamer.md

 ## Stream

 A stream consists of a series of messages sharing the same key (known as `topic` in Kafka).
-Each message has a timestamp, sequence number (known as `offset` in Kafka) and shard id (known as `partition number` in Kafka) and payload.
+Each message has a timestamp, sequence number (known as `offset` in Kafka), shard id (known as `partition number` in Kafka), and payload.
 A message is uniquely identified by the (stream key, shard id, sequence number) tuple.

 ### Stream URL

-In SeaStreamer streams are resources, and can be accessed through a URL composed of (protocol, host, stream).
+In SeaStreamer streams are resources, and can be accessed through a URL comprises (protocol, host, stream).
 An example stream URL is `kafka://streamer.sea-ql.org:12345/my_stream`.

 ## Consumer

 A stream consumer subscribes to one or more streams and receive messages from one or more nodes in the cluster.

+A consumer can rewind a stream to any point (addressed by timestamp or sequence number) and continue streaming.

 ### Consumer Mode